-- · Coordinating the activities of the independent directors; - Reviewing the Board meeting agendas and providing the Chairman with input on the agendas; - Preparing the agendas for executive session of the independent directors and chairing those sessions; - Facilitating communications between the Chairman and other members of the Board; and - Coordinating the performance evaluation of the Chief Executive Officer.
+- Coordinating the activities of the independent directors; - Reviewing the Board meeting agendas and providing the Chairman with input on the agendas; - Preparing the agendas for executive session of the independent directors and chairing those sessions; - · Facilitating communications between the Chairman and other members of the Board; and - Coordinating the performance evaluation of the Chief Executive Officer.

 The independent non-management directors of the Board meet separately as a group at every regularly scheduled Board meeting.
-The Chairman (if independent) or Lead Director (if the Chairman is not independent) generally presides at these non-management executive sessions.
-During 2012, the Board held seven meetings.
+The Lead Director generally presides at these non-management executive sessions.
+During 2013, the Board held six meetings.

 The Board believes that its current leadership structure provides independent board leadership and engagement while deriving the benefit of having the CEO also serve as Chairman of the Board.
 The Chief Executive Officer, as the individual with primary responsibility for managing the Company's day-to-day operations, is best positioned to chair regular Board meetings and to oversee discussion on business and strategic issues.
 Coupled with the existence of a Lead Director and regular executive sessions of the non-management directors, this structure provides independent oversight, including risk oversight, while facilitating the exercise of the Board's responsibilities.

 The Board has adopted standards for determining whether a director is independent.
 These standards are based upon the listing standards of the New York Stock Exchange and applicable laws and regulations, and are available on the Company's website as described above.
-The Board has affirmatively determined, based on these standards, that the following directors, three of whom are standing for election to the Board, are independent: Mr. Bell, Ms. Chandy, Messrs.
-Cook, Milzcik, Mrozek, Parry, Satterthwaite and Tokarz, and Ms. Warner.
-Ms. Chandy who is currently serving as a Class III director is not standing for election.
-The Board has determined that Mr. Silvernail is not independent.
+The Board has affirmatively determined, based on these standards, that the following directors, two of whom are standing for election to the Board, are independent: Messrs.
+Bell, Cook, Milzcik, Mrozek, Parry, Satterthwaite and Tokarz, and Ms. Warner.
+The Board has also determined that Mr. Silvernail, who is standing for election to the Board, is not independent.
+Mr. Silvernail is the Chairman of the Board, President and Chief Executive Officer of the Company.
 The Board has also determined that all Board standing committees are composed entirely of independent directors.